MBillahsust/JobJourney/README.md

 1. **Import résumé & paste a JD**
    Get a **match score**, an **evidence view** (what matches and why), and a **gap list**.
-2. **Generate your 14-day plan**
+2. **Generate your day-by-day plan**
-   Daily mix of coding, mini system design, quick reviews, and curated resources—each task closes a named gap.
+   A daily mix of coding, mini system design, quick reviews, and curated resources—each task closes a named gap.
+Start at **Day 1** and extend beyond Day 14 if needed.
 3. **Benchmark with a JD-aligned written exam**
    Take a timed exam; get section-level feedback and auto-injected gaps into your plan.
 4. **Tailor your application**